danbjorn/til/markdown/libreoffice-convert.md

 ---
 created: 2021-03-19
 tag: libreoffice
+title: Converting a LibreOffice ODS to a unicode CSV
 ---
-# Converting a LibreOffice ODS to a unicode CSV

 On the one hand, it's great that LibreOffice can be run as a command line tool to convert between file types.
 On the other hand, it's ridiculously opaque with minimal documentation and little to no error messages.